 Researching manufactured home floor plans and features online can help you narrow down the homes to a manageable list.
 Certain features and upgrades can increase the life span of the home and help with a resale value such as:

 Don't be scared to negotiate the price of a manufactured home.
-Manufactured home dealerships mark up the price of each home an average of 18-26%.
+Manufactured home dealerships mark up the price of each home an average of 18 to 26 percent.
 Dealers also utilize holdbacks, just like automobile dealerships.
 This means there is a profit built into the invoice price of the home.
 Even if you buy a home at invoice dealers will still make a profit based on the holdback.

 Some dealers will speak regarding monthly payment amounts, as opposed to the total price.
 Don't let them talk you into naming a monthly payment that you would pay.
 You want to negotiate on the total price of the home, not the monthly costs.